coaxial/sample_app/README.md

 It requires PostgreSQL and needs a functioning local Postgres install.
 See [how to install Postgres locally](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup).

-Once Postgres is setup, you will need to connect to the local server with `psql -h localhost` and then create the database with `CREATE DATABASE sample_app_development` at the psql prompt.
+Once Postgres is setup, you will need to connect to the local server with `psql -h localhost` and then create the database with `CREATE DATABASE sample_app_development;` and `CREATE DATABASE sample_app_test;` at the psql prompt.

 Launch the `rails server` and you're good to go.